 You should note that a burial or cremation can only take place after the death has been registered.

-What documents should I take to the registrar?
+What documents do I need to provide to the registrar?

 Do not worry if any of these documents are not available as the registrar can still proceed to register the death.